 After Care Instructions- Surgery

-7. Starting tomorrow, gently rinse the treated area with warm sale water after meals.
-Use one-half teaspoon of salt in a large glass of warm water.
+Starting the day following surgery, gently rinse the treated area with warm sale water after meals; use one-half teaspoon of salt in a large glass of warm water.

 There will be some swelling and discoloration for three to five days.
 There is often temporary loss of felling in the surgical site.
 The treated tooth may feel loose for a brief time.

 Return to our office for suture removal as directed.